Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

 where $\lambda$ is a non-negative hyperparameter. \item Ridge regression, see \cite{Hoerl1962}, adds a penalty related to the square of the magnitude of the coefficients called $\ell_2$ regularization and solves the following objective function:

-where $\lambda$ is a non-negative hyperparameter. \item Elastic Net, see \cite{ZouH2005}, uses an intermediate objective between the Lasso and Ridge:
+where $\lambda$ is a non-negative hyperparameter. \item Elastic Net, see \cite{ZouH2005}, uses an intermediate objective function between the Lasso and Ridge:

-where $\lambda_1$, $\lambda_2$ are two non-negative hyperparameters. \end{itemize} By setting the parameter $\lambda=0$ (resp. $\lambda_1 = \lambda_2=0$), we recover the ordinary linear regression.
+where $\lambda_1$, $\lambda_2$ are two non-negative hyperparameters. \end{itemize} The ordinary least squares objective is obtained by setting the parameter $\lambda=0$ (resp. $\lambda_1 = \lambda_2=0$).
 Moreover, as $\lambda$ (resp. $\lambda_1$ and $\lambda_2$) increases, we choose a smaller set of predictors by decreasing the value of the coefficients and shrinking the least relevant ones.